ossu/bioinformatics/To-Do.md

 # To-Do List for Bioinformatics

-- [ ] Read the papers about online bioinformatics
+- [x] Read the papers about online bioinformatics
-- [ ] Itemize the topic requirments
+- [x] Itemize the topic requirments
-- [ ] Search for other schools curriculum
+- [x] Search for other schools curriculum
-- [ ] Search for the online education platforms
+- [x] Search for the online education platforms
-- [ ] Itemize the courses
+- [x] Itemize the courses
-- [ ] Order the courses
+- [x] Order the courses
 - [ ] Prepare a reading list of textbooks
 - [ ] Extra reading, most recent papers on bioinformatics technologies
 - [ ] Search for all possible fields of studies (For mastery)
-- [ ]

-> To-Do not complete...